SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/istio.md

-1. Upgrade the sumo logic helm chart by running the following
+1. Upgrade the sumo logic helm chart by running the following:
 ```bash
 helm upgrade --install <my-release-name> sumologic/sumologic -f sumologic-istio.yaml
 ```

 ### If your Kubernetes collection has not been set up